 \subsection{Rate-Distortion Functions}

 Consider the classical channel setup that was defined in Section~\ref{subsec:cc-pd} for the classical channel capacity problem~\eqref{eqn:cc}.
-Let us define a distortion matrix $\delta\in\mathbb{R}^{n\times m}_+$ where $\delta_{ij}$ represents the distortion of producing output $i$ from input $j$, and $P\in\Delta_{n\times m}$ be the joint distribution where $P_{ij}$ is the probability of obtaining output $i$ from input $j$.
+Let us define a distortion matrix $\delta\in\mathbb{R}^{n\times m}_+$ where $\delta_{ij}$ represents the distortion of producing output $i$ from input $j$, and $P\in\Delta_{n\times m}$ be the joint distribution such that $P_{ij}$ is the probability of having output $i$ and input $j$.
 The \emph{classical rate-distortion function} $R_c(D)$ for an input probability distribution $p\in\Delta_m$ quantifies how much a signal can be compressed by a lossy channel while remaining under a maximum allowable distortion $D\geq0$ of the signal, and is given by~\cite{shannon1948mathematical}